 In May, Keith Conniford, CEO of the Hair and Barber Council spoke to Woman & Home about the plans for hairdressers and barbers to open when the first lockdown ended.
 He confirmed that, during the initial lockdown, there were people making plans to support the industry in preparation for the restrictions being lifted.

 He said, “One of the critical things that businesses need to do is ensure that they feel the health, safety, and hygiene of their premises is as safe as possible for [clients] to come in and get their hair done, or whatever service they’re going to have."

-The Guild of Beauty Therapists confirmed their initial position on the subject with a post on Instagram in May as well.
-They said, “Beauty and hair salon businesses, holistic centres, practice training schools and nail bars including mobile and home-based businesses must remain shut” as “our industry involves touching clients, which makes it impossible to adhere to the 2m social distancing rule.
-Hence the industry remains in lockdown.”
+The Guild of Beauty Therapists also confirmed their initial position on the subject with a post on Instagram in May.
+They said, "Beauty and hair salon businesses, holistic centres, practice training schools and nail bars including mobile and home-based businesses must remain shut" as "our industry involves touching clients, which makes it impossible to adhere to the 2m social distancing rule.
+Hence the industry remains in lockdown."

 At home haircut: the golden rules for a DIY trim